Power-Lab/power-transformation-lab-site/README.md

 Posts are added just like normal jekyll to "_posts".
 See `Features` for featured posts.

+*NOT YET IMPLEMENTED:* Posts also have an optional "archive_title" variable that can be added which will change the title that appears in the condensed archive view, but not on the top of the article itself.

 ## Adding team members
 To add a team member, add a new markdown file to the `_team` directory.
 They are listed on the team page alphabetically, so currently they are prefixed with a